arx-research/ers-scripts/README.md

 ## Using Scripts
 ERS Scripts can be used by various participants including Manufacturers, Developers, Service Creators as well as end users.
 In most cases, Developers are seeking to add chips to the protocol and link them to Services they have created.
 This will involve creating a service, deploying a developer registrar (if they have not previously done this) and creating projects.

-In order to use scripts, first ensure that there is a valid protocol deployment in the environment you are deploying to, e.g. Base or Sepolia (see `Deployments`).
-If using `ers-scripts` on localhost (not usually recommended, typically Sepolia is best for testing), see `ManufacturerUsage.md` for more details on creating a mock manufacturer and enrollment and review the `Local Setup` section below.
+_If using `ers-scripts` on localhost (not usually recommended, typically Sepolia is best for testing), see `ManufacturerUsage.md` for more details on creating a mock manufacturer and enrollment and review the `Local Setup` section below._

 ### Typical Flow
 1. Create a service: `createService` with the options indicated below.
 A service is the `contentApp` that you want to redirect a chip to (e.g. a decentralized app hosted on IPFS, a centralized app hosted at a URL).